Nitishkumar8521/Nitishkumar8521/README.md

- 🌱 Presently I am pursuing BTech from Nalanda College of Engineering in Computer Science and Engineering  branch
+ 🌱 Presently I am pursuing B.Tech from Nalanda College of Engineering in Computer Science and Engineering  branch

  🌱 and parallelly I have enroll in prepleaf by MASAI for full stack web development.